 What that means is that copper is at the heart of every electric generator.
 And as we decentralize our electricity production, moving from monolithic power plants to more broadly distributed wind, tidal and micro-hydro, we need that much more copper to make it possible.
 A single large wind turbine—just one, in a wind farm that might have hundreds—requires more than four tons of copper.

 Incidentally, Alaska has amazing potential for wind-generated energy.
 The US Department of Energy’s Wind Atlas of the United States classifies most of the Alaska Peninsula as either outstanding or superb for wind power, but almost all of coastal Alaska and interior mountain ridge lines have great potential.
 The 11 Fire Island turbines that CIRI brought online in September of 2012, and Kodiak Electric’s Pillar Mountain Wind Project, are just some of the first of a new era of clean energy for Alaska.
-The Pebble Project has the potential to be partially fueled by wind power too.

 There are more and more electric vehicles on the road these days.
 While they’re no match for conventionally fueled vehicles in all applications, with their roughly 80 mile range and 3–4 hour charging time, current models can be ideal vehicles for commuting, getting groceries and zipping about town.
 And they’re improving every year.
 Moving to electric vehicles is another way in which we can reduce our collective foreign fuel bill, as well as our emissions.
 Of course, electric vehicles need copper—about twice as much copper as a conventional vehicle.